jpat-12/infra-TAK/README.md

 - **Node-RED** — Flow-based automation engine, protected behind Authentik forward auth
 - **Email Relay** — Outbound email for notifications and alerts
 - **Guard Dog** — TAK Server health monitoring and auto-recovery (port 8089, processes, OOM, PostgreSQL, CoT DB size, disk, certificates; optional monitors for Authentik, Node-RED, MediaMTX, CloudTAK)
+- **TAK-Esri** — Bidirectional bridge between Survey123, TAK Server, and ArcGIS Online/Enterprise.
+Polls a Survey123 feature layer, converts to CoT XML (served via Apache for TAK clients to pull) and KML, and pushes TAK CoT logs back to an ArcGIS feature layer every 60 seconds.
+Full pipeline managed from the browser including Miniconda + ArcGIS SDK install, credential testing, and feature layer creation.

 No more SSH.
 No more editing XML by hand.
 No more running scripts and hoping.